bjartemisund/policy/api.md

 as an extension of the Business plan for the Customer to integrate Whereby in their own products or tools.

-The Whereby Meetings API creates one-time meeting rooms that are deleted after the meeting is over.
+Whereby Embedded creates one-time meeting rooms that are deleted after the meeting is over.
 These meetings can be embedded in the Customers app.